siara-cc/esp_arduino_sqlite3_lib/README.md

 * A prefix (in front of filenames) such as `/FLASH/` is to be used for SPIFFS and `/SD0/` is to be used for Micro SD,  for opening databases.

 ## Acknowledgements
-* This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva](https://github.com/luizfeliperj)
+* This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
+The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).
 * The census2000 and baby names databases were taken from here: http://2016.padjo.org/tutorials/sqlite-data-starterpacks/.
 But no license information is available.
 * The mdr512.db (Million Domain Rank database) was created with data from [The Majestic Million](https://majestic.com/reports/majestic-million) and is provided under CC 3.0 Attribution license.
 * The [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)